BizTheHabesha/readme-generator/README.md

 npm install
 node index.js
 ```
 Be sure to have Node.js installed before running!
+You can also watch this [video](https://youtu.be/ei6d67J_plE) for a quick demo.
 ___
 ## Usage
 README is speicfically formatted to be used on Github (i.e. no HTML and no plugin-specific features)